NFL cuts tracker: Which players became salary cap casualties

-As the 2023 free agency period draws nearer (it begins March 15 at 4 p.m.
-ET), teams are beginning to release expensive or underperforming players to open up salary cap space before the start of the new league year.
+As the 2023 free agency period draws nearer (it begins Wednesday at 4 p.m.
+ET), teams are beginning to release expensive or underperforming players to open salary cap space before the start of the new league year.
 Some do it to create flexibility for trades and signings, while others do it out of necessity if they're over the cap.

 Here are some of the biggest releases ahead of free agency and how they'll affect each team.
 All figures courtesy of Over the Cap: